 From United States, Seattle

-It appears you have a hyperactive HR Manager and she wants to get everything done as she wants.
-This is not as per the HR role or functional requirement.
-She is able to have her way because the organisation is pretty small and manageable.
-But such people will not be able to survive in the long run and will meet their nemesis.
+It appears you have a hyperactive HR Manager who wants to get everything done her way.
+This is not in line with the typical HR role or functional requirement.
+She is able to have her way because the organization is pretty small and manageable.
+However, individuals with such characteristics will likely struggle to survive in the long run and may ultimately face their downfall.

 From India, Mumbai